matwilso/matwilso.github.io/_posts/robot-future.md

 I don't believe it will require radically new and complex processes that we currently "can't even imagine" to endow networks with this deeper understanding.
 Some form of large scale predictive training will be sufficient and necessary to get powerful models that allow robots to "see the world".
 These models will provide the context and scaffolding to ground further supervision and human feedback in, and bring us much closer to solving the hard tasks we care about.

+Now on to the next angle...

 ## Sim2real and learned simulators

 <div style="text-align: center;"><em>It's all about Software 2.0.</em></div>
 <br>
 The field of sim2real learning deals with training policies in simulation and then deploying them in the real world with little to no fine-tuning.
 Sim2real offers several advantages over real world training, in speed, safety, and environment read + write access.

+Like model-based RL (MBRL), it allows agents to gain useful information and strategies without having to interact with the real environment.
-Arguably, sim2real is the same idea as model-based learning, where the simulator acts as the model.
+Arguably, sim2real is the same idea as model-based learning, where the model (simulator) is constructed by humans.
-In MBRL, though, it’s becoming increasingly common to learn models end2end with gradient descent.
-Whereas in sim2real, everyone uses fundamentally traditional simulators, with perhaps partially learned or hybrid components.
+Not that MBRL models are never constructed by humans, but it is becoming increasingly common to learn them end2end with gradient descent, whereas sim2real work still uses fundamentally traditional simulators, with perhaps partially learned or hybrid components.
 There are trade-offs to this---traditional simulators have nice structure and are general and reusable across tasks---but eventually human engineering becomes a bottleneck that limits the complexity of environments we can handle.

 Eventually, we need to learn our simulators basically from scratch, much more like how humans do.
 The world is just too complex and traditional simulators are not flexible enough to handle it.
 Too often their assumptions are broken---with deformable objects, with material property changes, with shattering, with strange artifacts like fire, paint, light switches and microwaves---and eventually the structure becomes too burdensome.
 The best simulators of the future will impose fairly minimal structure with some inductive biases for efficient learning<label for="sn-1" class="margine-toggle sidenote-number"/>
 <input type="checkbox" id="sn-1" class="margin-toggle"/>